-Click into Step 1 in the Step Editor to start editing the first step.
-The Lower Data Panel, consisting of the Keyframe Editor, Item List, Description, Resources, Localization, and Attributes tabs will appear.
-This panel is used for editing the animated sequence of the model.
+Click Step 1 in the Step Editor to begin editing the step.
+The Lower Data Panel, consisting of the Keyframe Editor, Item List, Description, Resources, Localization, and Attributes tabs appears.
+This panel is used to edit the animated sequence of the model.